Dean's Executive Advisory Board

 English teacher, retired

-Charlotte Meredith has taught grades seven through college and served in administrations in numerous educational institutions across America.
-Although she was born, raised, and started her college journey in Oklahoma City, a move to Arkansas allowed her to attain, while working full time, her doctorate in Education Administration from the University of Arkansas.
-After her marriage to Colonel J. Conley Meredith, USAF (Retired), she taught or served in public school administration in seven states including Arkansas, Virginia, Colorado, California, Alabama, and Texas.
+Charlotte Meredith taught grades seven through college and served in administrative roles in numerous educational institutions across America.
+Although she was born, raised and started her college journey in Oklahoma City, OK, a move to Arkansas allowed her to attain, while working full time, her doctorate in Education Administration from the University of Arkansas.
+After her marriage to retired Air Force Col. J. Conley Meredith, she taught or served in public school administration in seven states, including Arkansas, Virginia, Colorado, California, Alabama and Texas.
 As she looks back at the cultural and academic challenges of many inter-state experiences, studies of the concepts of inclusion and small group problem-solving communication techniques learned in classes provided opportunities for outstanding educational success.
-For example, while teaching in Santa Maria, California, she was the recipient of the First Place Golden Bell Award selected by the California School Boards Association for a "Performing and Communication Arts Inclusion Program."
-Her professional experience in Arkansas began with Practice Teaching at Central High School.
-Finally, living in San Antonio, Texas, she considered it a delight to serve on the Dean’s Advisory Council created by Dr. Reed Greenwood in 2011.
+For example, while teaching in Santa Maria, CA, she was the recipient of the 1st place Golden Bell Award selected by the California School Boards Association for a Performing and Communication Arts Inclusion Program.
+Her professional experience in Arkansas began with practice teaching at Little Rock Central High School.
+Finally, living in San Antonio, she considers it a delight to serve on the Dean’s Advisory Council (now the Dean's Executive Advisory Board) created by then-Dean Reed Greenwood in 2011.
+In 2007, Meredith and her husband established the Charlotte and Conley Meredith Endowed Scholarship in Education and the Charlotte and Conley Meredith Endowed Scholarship in the School of Law.

 Malachi Nichols